-Cats have specific needs that must be met in order for them to be successful in a shelter environment.
+Cats have specific needs that must be met for them to be successful in a shelter environment.
 SafeHaven has a cat room filled with toys, treats, brushes, and windows to help meet these needs.
-Our goal at SafeHaven is to get every cat out of its kennel a minimum of three times a day.
+Our goal at SafeHaven is to get every cat out of its kennel as often as possible.
 Volunteers are encouraged to let cats out to play, be brushed, given treats, and cuddled!
 Cat socialization takes place between noon and close each day.
 In addition to the social/mental wellness of the cats, volunteers can also participate in the husbandry of the animals.
 This includes cleaning the cat’s kennels, provide meals, updating information on the animal’s personality, and helping staff to advocate for the animals to potential adopters.

 We are always in need of foster care providers!
 We rely on our amazing network of foster care providers to help us rescue and care for animals!
 We place more than 2,300 dogs and cats in forever homes each year, and hundreds of these animals get their start in our foster care program.

 We always need help with yard work, including flower planting projects weeding, cutting back bushes, washing dog houses, trash removal and more.
 To use power tools or to mow, volunteers must be at least 18 years of age or older. – Reach out to Boy scouts for shelter beautification.
 Or groups whenever works for them.

 If you are needing to complete Court-Ordered Community Service Hours, SafeHaven does offer volunteer opportunities for this.
 These volunteers are able to do cleaning, yard work, and any other needs throughout the shelter.
 No animal socialization is available for this position.
 Volunteers performing Court-Ordered Community Service cannot have a crime against children or animals in order to volunteer with us.
 Please contact the Volunteer Coordinator for more information.
 Learn more here.